hphelion/documentation/cli.unix.2.reference.md

 ###Description
 List the metadata for a server in your compute account.
 You can specify either the name or the ID of the server.
-Optionally, you can specify an availability zone.
+Optionally, specify an availability zone.

 ###Examples
 List server metadata: